 That requires lots and lots of input, from lots and lots of people.
 Then we sit down and read through every single bit of it and see what ideas match other ideas and how often and how we can make those ideas work with other ideas.
 I tell you; it’s a process.
 A long and arduous one that eventually yields results.

-Attached herein you will find those results, typed nice and neat.
+Attached below you will find those results, typed nice and neat.
 This, my friends, is what we are doing, what we are trying to do, and what we will try to do in the not-too-distant future.

 As always, let us know what you think.